Kempf/GuidestarLaser/README.md

 Repository created on: 04/08/2017

-Developing a preliminary design for mounting the EOS and ANU Guide Star Lasers on the EOS 1.8m telescope at Mt.
+Developing a preliminary design for mounting the EOS and ANU SGL on the EOS 1.8m telescope at Mt.
 Stromlo.

 ## Team